lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 Search for desired columns by entering terms in the boxes underneath "column_name" or "description".
 Additional constraints on column data can be included in the query by specifying them under "constraints".
 Mouse-over to view pop-up boxes with instructions.

-Remove filters and reset the table view at any time using the buttons above the upper right corner of the table (not shown in image above).
+Remove filters and reset the table view at any time using the "Remove X filter(s)" or "Reset Column Selections & Constraints" buttons above the upper right corner of the table (not shown in image above).

 If desired, convert table view queries to `ADQL Queries` using the "Populate and Edit ADQL" button at the bottom of the page.